prime31/Nez/README.md

 - clone or download the Nez repository
 - add the Nez-PCL/Nez.csproj project to your solution and add a reference to it in your main project
-- copy or link the DefaultContent/NezDefaultBMFont.xnb file to your projects Content/nez folder.
-Make sure the "Copy to output directory" property is set so it ends up in your bin folder!
-- make your main Game class (Game1.cs in a default project) subclass Core and call it's constructor
+- make your main Game class (Game1.cs in a default project) subclass Nez.Core

 ### (optional) Pipeline Tool setup for access to the Nez Pipeline importers